You know the feeling – you open up your favorite coffee only to find a hard coffee powder at the bottom of the container.

 In this article, I’ll chat about why coffee hardens in the first place and how to prevent coffee powder from hardening.
 I’ll also talk about the best way to store your coffee if you want to keep that heavenly aroma and caffeine kick!

-You may blame the coffee brand you are using when your ground becomes hard.
-Sometimes you are right as the quality of some cheap and local brands is not up to mark.
+When your coffee hardens, you may blame the brand you are using.
+Sometimes you may be right, as the quality of some cheap and local brands is not up to par.

 Higher temperatures encourage the growth of bacteria and molds.
-If you live in a hot and humid environment, your coffee ground will stale more quickly.
+If you live in a hot and humid environment, your coffee grounds will stale more quickly.

 So always keep the container of coffee ground in a cold environment away from the heat of the stove in your kitchen and make sure that it never comes in contact with the sunlight.

-If you don’t have a grinder and you have to buy ground coffee, it is recommended to buy it in small batches to keep it fresh and flavorful.
+It is recommended to buy Coffee powder in small batches to keep it fresh and flavorful.